DSPG-2022/DSPG/Contributors/Harun_Celik/README.md

 ### **Bio**

 Harun Celik is a PhD student in the RATE Program of History at Iowa State University.
 He is interested in Digital Humanities and Data Applications.
-While most of his experience is in teaching and editorial work, he's grown interest in pursuing work in data engineering and visualization in the field of Humanities.
+While most of his experience is in teaching and editorial work, he has growing interest in pursuing work in data engineering and visualization in the field of Humanities.
 In the DSPG program, he is working as a fellow for the projects _"blah blah"_ and _"more blah"_.

 ### **Education Background**
 - PhD: RATE Program of History at Iowa State University